ballerina-attic/docs-ballerina-vscode-extension/en/docs/build-and-run/tryit-tools/graphql-tool.md

 # Try GraphQL services with Ballerina
-GraphQL is an open-source data query and manipulation language for APIs.
-While you develop an GraphQL service, you need to try it and debug it to check how it works.
-The Ballerina VS Code plugin provides the GraphQL Try it view, which gives the ability to try GraphQL services within VS Code instead of using any third-party software.
+GraphQL is an open-source data querying and manipulation language for APIs.
+While you develop a GraphQL service, you need to try it and debug it to check how it works.
+The Ballerina VS Code extension provides the GraphQL Try it view, which gives the ability to try GraphQL services within VS Code instead of using any third-party software.

 ## Write the GraphQL service
 Add the code below to the `main.bal` file.